-Building a creative marketing team is hard work, and with today’s competitive job market, hiring for marketing positions can be daunting.
+Building a creative marketing team is hard work, and with today’s competitive job market, hiring marketers can be daunting.

 But no matter what type of job market we’re in, one thing remains the same: The success of a team is largely determined by who’s on it.
 “A small team of A+ players can run circles around a giant team of B and C players,” explains Jeff Perkins, CMO of ParkMobile.

-Jeff joined us recently for Managing Editor Live! and shared the strategies he uses for hiring — and also told us a few of the pitfalls he has learned to avoid.
+Jeff joined us recently for Managing Editor Live! and shared the strategies he uses to hire marketers — and also told us a few of the pitfalls he has learned to avoid.

 If you would like to hear more from Jeff, watch the full session here.